keith8496/bidder25/README.md

 - High Approver: per-tract buttons that enable when the bid exceeds budget; approving locks the button until a new bid arrives.
 - Admin: reset the in-memory sample data.

+Early alpha; all rights reserved; not for distribution.

 ## State model

 - Global shared state is an in-memory Python dictionary (`TRACTS`) protected by a lock.
 It holds `current_bid`, `max_budget`, `approved_over_budget`, and `last_updated` per tract.